twngo/privacytools-zh/README.md

 You can submit your suggestions here on GitHub [(Issues)](https://github.com/privacytoolsIO/privacytools.io/issues) and also in our [subreddit](https://www.reddit.com/r/privacytoolsIO/).
 Thank you.

-#Contributing Guidelines
-Please read this before contributing.

-##Rules

-- Be nice and respectful.
-- English only.
-- Be constructive.

-##Quality over Quantity

-We're trying to keep it simple and promote the best tools, not all of them.
-Maximum are three software choices, but it's possible to add more under "Worth Mentioning" headlines. ([example](https://www.privacytools.io/#im))

-##Software Criteria

-- Open Source
-- Cross-platform
-- Easy to use
-- Privacy respecting

-There can be exeptions if no software is available that meet the criteria.

-##Images

-- Provider logos should be exactly 200 x 70 ([example](https://www.privacytools.io/img/provider/AirVPN.gif))
-- Tool logos should be exactly 120 x 120 ([example](https://www.privacytools.io/img/tools/ChatSecure.png))

 #Support privacytools.io

 - [Donate.](https://www.privacytools.io/donate.html)